 Businesses and Organizations:

-- Join other congregations to sponsor a house.
+- Join other congregations and faith organizations to sponsor a house.